Recertifying By CERPs: Your Step-By-Step Guide

 STEP SIX: Don’t Forget About Clinical Hours

-In addition to earning 75 CERPs, you will need to engage in 250 hours of lactation consulting practice.
+In addition to earning 75 CERPs, you will need to engage in 250 hours of lactation consulting practice during your 5 year certified period.
 These hours can be paid or volunteer and can include education, administration, research, or advocacy, in addition to directly supporting lactating families.

 STEP SEVEN: Apply During the Window